TheBeeArr/beearr-tiles-and-tools/README.md

 ### Example Data Entry
 Before you use this tool, make sure your current map features all of these layers: '0_furniture, 1_furniture, 2_furniture'.
-If you wish to create new entries follow this template and add them to 'tool-street-decoration-data.lua'.
+If you wish to create new object entries follow this template and add them to 'tool-street-decoration-data.lua'.

 ```lua
 add4d {